s-munro/easyscore/README.md

   - [] fuzzy searchbar for professors on coursepage
   - [inProgress] working filters for professors on coursepage
     - [x] needs to filter professors for next semester on render
-    - [] reset and re-filter for next semester on switch change
+    - [x] reset and re-filter for next semester on switch change
+    - [] prospective filters? % A's?
-  - [] searchform filters affecting filterscard filters on results page
+  - [x] searchform filters affecting filterscard filters on results page
   - [] graphs for professors bug